Posted by Claiborne Young | Posted on 02-25-2011

 For several years now, there’s been a concern about MLW depths on the Hawk Channel side of the Snake Creek Channel.
-That’s a real problem, as Snake Creek is the only really reliable route for cruising sized craft to cruise from the Florida Keys Inside Route to Hawk Channel, or the other way around, bbetween Angelfish Creek and Channel Five.
+The shallow water is a real problem, as Snake Creek is the only really reliable route for cruising sized craft to cruise from the Florida Keys Inside Route to Hawk Channel, or the other way around, between Angelfish Creek and Channel Five.

 Captain John’s report below is the first I’ve heard of 4-FOOT depths on the Snake Creek passage.
 PLEASE share with us depths you’ve recently recorded while running Snake Creek by clicking the “Comment on This Posting/Marina/Anchorage/Bridge” link below.

 We went out Snake Creek MM1156 yesterday 2-23-11 an hour before high tide and came back through (after snorkeling at Hen and Chicks) an hour after high tide.
 Shallowest point was on western entrance where chart shows 4ft and I saw 5ft, which agrees with the 1ft tide we had.
 Seemed deeper closer to the two red markers.